czbiohub-sf/crispycrunch/main/templates/documentation.md

   <img src="../static/crispor-logo.png" width="300">
 </p>

 For guide design, we decided to fork the popular guide design tool [Crispor](http://crispor.tefor.net).
-With a few extra lines of code, we enabled it to return guides and primers in batch, optimized for HDR.
+With a few extra lines of code, we enabled it to return guides and primers in batch, [optimized for HDR](#ranking-guides-for-hdr-in-depth).

 Compared to guide design, there are few tools for analysis of CRISPR repair outcomes, which is important for quality control.

-The only ones we found were which worked with NGS data were :
+The only ones we found were which worked with NGS data were:
 * [Crispresso](http://crispresso.pinellolab.partners.org)
 * [CrispRVariants](https://bioconductor.org/packages/release/bioc/html/CrispRVariants.html)
 * [AmpliCan](https://bioconductor.org/packages/release/bioc/html/amplican.html)